waynodiablo/Oystercard/intro_to_the_web/solutions/23_extracting_logic_to_the_model.md

-# Solution – Extracting Logic to the Model
+# Walkthrough – Extracting Logic to the Model

 [Back to the Challenge](../23_extracting_logic_to_the_model.md)